robertdfrench/ifuncd-up/README.md

 ## Quick Recap of CVE-2024-3094
-There are tons of good writeups outlining the high level details of the xz-utils backdoor, like Dan Goodin's [What we know about the xz Utils backdoor that almost infected the world][goodin1] and Thomas Roccia's [XZ Outbreak][fr0gger] diagram.
+There are tons of good writeups outlining the high level details of the xz-utils backdoor, like Dan Goodin's [What we know about the xz Utils backdoor that almost infected the world][goodin1] and Sam James' [FAQ on the xz-utils backdoor (CVE-2024-3094)][thesamesam] gist.
 We don't need to rehash all that here, so the purposes of this article, here is a **very coarse** recap:

 * Some Linux distros modify OpenSSH to depend on SystemD
 * SystemD depends on xz-utils, which uses GNU IFUNC